A Complete Guide for Identifying protected Trees within Sydney

 What happens if I conduct work on a protected tree without permission?

-If you carry out work on a tree that is protected without the appropriate permits, you could be facing massive fines or even prison.
+If you carry out work on a protected tree without obtaining the necessary permits, you could be facing massive fines or even prison.

 Can I take down a protected tree?